Patrick Nevin: the Tinder rapist and serial criminal

 The pair worked in the same company and in February 2001 the company held a Valentine’s function in a Dublin city centre pub.
 In an election for “heart-throbs” of the company, Arkins won the female category and Nevin became incensed at a suggestion that she would have to go out for dinner with the male winner.

 The couple had a row in the pub and left for home separately.
-When Arkins returned to the house they shared on Dublin’s North Strand, Nevins was waiting for her.
-In sentencing him for the attack, Judge Ó Donnabháin said he believed Nevins intended to kill Arkins.
+When Arkins returned to the house they shared on Dublin’s North Strand, Nevin was waiting for her.
+In sentencing him for the attack, Judge Ó Donnabháin said he believed Nevin intended to kill Arkins.

 He said: “You have previous convictions for violence against women and I have no evidence before me to suggest you will not harm women again”.